The Stuff Nightmares are Made of

 Hence, the next day we started our visit to the city early in the morning.
 At noon, the call to prayer started blaring from the mosques’ minarets, all the shops closed down and everyone trooped to the nearest mosque.

-At some point, my friend pointed at one of the small rectangular containers that could be seen attached to the building walls and asked me if I knew what purpose they served. ...Read more
+At some point, my friend pointed at one of the small rectangular containers that could be seen attached to the building walls and asked me if I knew what purpose ...Read more

 I Can Calm Down Now, There Are No Two Suns in Sight